Ketlinnata/copia-curso-javascript/README.md

 # copia-curso-javascript
- a copia do curso javascript/ feito em aula online
+ a copia do **curso javascript**/ feito em aula online disponivel gratuitamente no canal do *youtube*